Chaotic-ZR/CS61A_2020Fall/Week7/Week7.md

 - it actually uses generator function

+- A generator can be used to represent infinite sequence

   - the generator function will go through every yield when a `next()` is called

   	 ```python